Arab–Israeli conflict: National movements

+Medieval antisemitism in Arabic-speaking lands was rarer than in Europe, but Jews remained subject to persecution.
+The rise of Zionism and Arab nationalism in the late 19th century is believed by some scholars to have caused a rise in Arab antisemitism.
 The roots of the Arab–Israeli conflict lie in the tensions between Zionism and Palestinian nationalism.
 Territory regarded by the Jewish people as their historical homeland is considered by many Arabs as belonging to Palestinians.
 The area was under the control of the Ottoman Empire for nearly 400 years until its partitioning in the aftermath of the Great Arab Revolt during World War I. Approaching the end of their empire, the Ottomans began to assert the primacy of Turks within the empire, while discriminating against Arabs.
 The promise of liberation led many Jews and Arabs to support the allied powers during World War I, forging widespread Arab nationalism.
 Arab nationalism and Zionism began in Europe.
 The Zionist Congress started in Basel in 1897, while the Arab Club emerged in Paris in 1906.

 In the late 19th century Jewish communities began to migrate to Palestine, purchasing land from Ottoman landlords.
 The late 19th century population in Palestine reached 600,000 – mostly Muslim Arabs, with significant minorities of Jews, Christians, Druze and some Samaritan and Baháʼí.
 At that time, Jerusalem did not extend beyond the walled area and had a population of a few tens of thousands.
 Collective farms, known as kibbutzim, were established, as was the first entirely Jewish city in modern times, Tel Aviv.

-During 1915–16, as World War I was underway, the British High Commissioner in Egypt, Sir Henry McMahon, secretly corresponded with Husayn ibn 'Ali, the patriarch of the Hashemite family and Ottoman governor of Mecca and Medina.
+During 1915–1916, as World War I was underway, the British High Commissioner in Egypt, Sir Henry McMahon, secretly corresponded with Husayn ibn 'Ali, the patriarch of the Hashemite family and Ottoman governor of Mecca and Medina.
 McMahon convinced Husayn to lead an Arab revolt against the Ottomans, which had aligned with Germany against Britain and France.
 McMahon promised that if the Arabs supported Britain in the war, the British government would support an independent Arab state under Hashemite rule in the Arab provinces of the Ottoman Empire, including Palestine.
 The Arab revolt, led by T. E. Lawrence ("Lawrence of Arabia") and Husayn's son Faysal, was successful in defeating the Ottomans, and Britain took control over much of this area.